willowec/lightwand/docs/notebook.md

  - $V_{in} = 2.80V$: $V_{out}$ = 3.97V

 This indicates that the boost converter will be more or less unable to support the circuit at around 3Vin - 3.2Vin.
 The RPi Pico should be alright with an upper $V_{in}$ of 5.38V as the datasheet claims it can run off 1.8V to 5.5V.

+### Wand Rebuild

+The wand has been rebuilt in its 15 LED form on a light, flexible fiberglass rod.
+This allows it to be waved much faster and more easily than previously.
+However, the results are still extremely unsatisfactory.
+In a well lit room, the POV effect is not strong enough for onlookers to make out what is being spelled.
+The same goes for video recordings of the effect.
+It still needs to be tested in a dark room, however.